Alex4386-vault/airforce-internet-mail/README.en.md

 ### Rules
 1. **I can NOT retrieve messages until Aug 23rd (Training Week 2) or Aug 30th (Training Week 3)** due to COVID Restrictions and "Policy".
-2. No other characters than ASCII, (or EUC-KR supported Korean/Chinese Characters).
+2. No other characters than ASCII, EUC-KR.
+There is NO Unicode support at all.
 Emojis are NOT allowed.
 3. Message should be less than 2000 bytes in total (EUC-KR (or ASCII))
 4. Markdown is NOT supported.
 Plain text only.
 5. Line feed is not recommended.
 I recommend writing only one paragraph